scottcolfer/scottcolfer.github.io/_posts/2019-06-19-blogging-product-leader.md

 ### Statement of intent (to myself and for myself)

-I was still publishing posts aimed at conveying simple product management tips until late 2017 (like [the five stages of applying the service standard to technical stuff](https://scottcolfer.com/2017/04/26/user-centred-technical-products.html)) but then used a [post](https://scottcolfer.com/2018/01/12/leadership.html) in January 2018 to tell myself that I needed to start thinking about wtf product leadership means.
-This innocuous [post](https://scottcolfer.com/2018/01/12/leadership.html) actually summarises a year of thinking and work, started at the end of 2016 when I began working with an agile coach on developing my product leadership skills.
-It took a year of work and development just to get to the point where I could understand the difference between product management and product leadership well enough to begin my professional development in earnest.
+ I published posts conveying simple tips until late 2017, like '[the five stages of applying the service standard to technical stuff](https://scottcolfer.com/2017/04/26/user-centred-technical-products.html)'.
+I used a [post](https://scottcolfer.com/2018/01/12/leadership.html) in January 2018 to tell myself that I needed to start figuring out wtf product leadership means.
+This [post](https://scottcolfer.com/2018/01/12/leadership.html) summarises thinking begun in late 2016 when working with an agile coach on developing my product  leadership skills.

 ### Reflecting on things I've experienced